Variational Graph Generator for Multi-View Graph Clustering: Experiments

 \subsubsection{Datasets}

 Four common benchmark multi-view graph datasets, \emph{i.e.}, ACM, DBLP, Amazon photos, and Amazon computers, two traditional single-view graph datasets Cora and Citeseer, and two traditional multi-view datasets BBC Sport and 3Sources, are selected to evaluate the proposed VGMGC.
-The statistics information of these datasets are listed in Table~\ref{tab:datasets}.
+The statistics information of these datasets is listed in Table~\ref{tab:datasets}.
 Specifically, \begin{itemize} \item ACM\footnote{\url{https://dl.acm.org/}}: This is a paper network from the ACM database.
-It consists of two different graphs, co-paper and co subject, represents the relationship of the same author with papers and the relationship of the same subject with papers respectively.
+It consists of two different graphs, co-paper and co-subject, representing the relationship of the same author with papers and the relationship of the same subject with papers respectively.
 The node feature is a bag-of-words representation of each paper's keywords. \item DBLP\footnote{\url{https://dblp.uni-trier.de/}}: This is an author network from the DBLP database.
 The dataset includes three graphs, \emph{i.e.} co-author (co-authors for the same paper), co-conference (papers published on the same conference) and co-term (papers published on the same term).
 The node feature is a bag-of-words representation of each author's keywords. \item Amazon datasets: Amazon photos and Amazon computers are the subsets of the Amazon co-purchase network from~\cite{pan2021multi}.
 The network means the two goods that are purchased together.
 The node feature is a bag-of-words representation of each good's product reviews.
-Due to Amazon photos and Amazon computers only having single-view features, we constructed the second view features through cartesian product following by \cite{MAGCN}. \item Cora\footnote{https://graphsandnetworks.com/the-cora-dataset/} and Citeseer\footnote{https://deepai.org/dataset/citeseer}: Cora and Citeseer are two classical single-view graph datasets.
-Each node represent a paper with features extracted from bag-of-word of the paper.
+Due to Amazon photos and Amazon computers only having single-view features, we constructed the second view features through Cartesian product following by \cite{MAGCN}. \item Cora\footnote{\url{https://graphsandnetworks.com/the-cora-dataset/}} and Citeseer\footnote{\url{https://deepai.org/dataset/citeseer}}: Cora and Citeseer are two classical single-view graph datasets.
+Each node represents a paper with features extracted from the bag-of-word of the paper.
 The network is a paper citation network.